Locations

 In summary, Azure cost savings require both contractual and operational strategies.
 At renewal, secure the best pricing structure (commit appropriately, get discounts) and plan to exploit all Microsoft cost-reduction programs (RIs, AHB).

 Then, keep a close eye on usage.
-Enterprises that do this have turned Azure from a budget-buster into an area of controlled, optimized spend that still delivers on needed capabilities.
+Enterprises that do this have transformed Azure from a budget buster into an area of controlled, optimized spend that still delivers on the needed capabilities.

 Dynamics 365: Aligning License Types with Business Use

 Dynamics 365 (D365) encompasses CRM and ERP applications (Sales, Customer Service, Finance, Supply Chain, etc.) and often carries a high per-user cost.
-In an EA renewal, scrutinizing Dynamics 365 licenses is crucial because these are subscription licenses that can be tailored per user role and need.
+In an EA renewal, scrutinizing Dynamics 365 licenses is crucial because these are subscription licenses that can be tailored to meet the specific needs of each user role.

 The goal is to ensure you’re not overpaying for premium licenses where a lower tier would suffice, and that you’re not holding licenses for users or modules that aren’t active.